 - Or, are you willing to rough it?

-Typically, depending on your tank sizes, you could dry camp for 1-2 weeks.
-This may be a smidge overwhelming if you’re new to this, but dry camping for that long is usually what “professional” dry campers do.
-With practice, you should be able to last 3-4 nights with no problems.
+Typically, depending on your potable water tank sizes, you could dry camp for 1-2 weeks.
+This may be a smidge overwhelming if you’re new to this, but dry camping for that long is usually what “professional” or full-time rvers or dry campers do.
+With practice, you should be able to have a successful dry camping trip that last 3-4 nights with no problems.

-This page is full of info on RV tanks.
+READ MORE: This page is full of info on RV tanks

 It all depends on how well you are able to conserve water and resources.
 Things like not filling your sink all the way to wash dishes and taking a “navy shower” (getting wet, turning off the water to suds up, then rinsing) will help conserve water and your tanks will last longer.
 Or, your camping… who needs a shower anyway!